 I’m in awe of the entrepreneurs that I get to work with every day.
-I’ve been fortunate during my career to have had the opportunity to work with some of the most driven and creative people in the world.
+For the bulk of my career, I’ve had the opportunity to work with some of the most driven and creative people in the world.
 To be included in that small part of the universe has been both enlightening and incredibly rewarding for me.
 I’ve lasted long enough in this business to have witnessed most of the things that prevents startups from reaching their potential and I’ve been lucky to have watched companies reach escape velocity a handful of times and make a dent in this world.
-That’s the primary value I add as an investor.
+Sharing what I’ve learned experiencing that keeps me going.

 I didn’t discover my love of photography until I was 45 when I took a sabbatical and spent three months with my family in S.E.
 Asia and Africa working on volunteer projects in rural communities.
-It remains the most powerful and impactful experience of our lives and it was rewarding to capture so many powerful images from the trip.
+It remains the most impactful experience of our lives and it was rewarding to capture so many powerful images from the trip.
 Since then, it’s been fun to discover this creative outlet to express myself.
 I’ll always be grateful to my friend Chris for helping me find my eye.

 I’m married to Pam, a fourth generation Idahoan.
 Our community is lucky that she devotes so much of herself working to improve the quality of education in Boise, contributing to various non-profit organizations in that vein.
 She also outdoes me on our trails.
 She will never know the depth of inspiration I draw from her.